ayys/star/README.md

 # Automatically add bin and initialize star
 [[ ":${PATH}:" =~ ":/usr/local/bin:" ]] || export PATH="/usr/local/bin:$PATH"
 eval "$(command star init "$([[ -n $BASH_VERSION ]] && echo bash || echo zsh)")"

+# Any user that would want to use star would have to add those commands to their ~/.bashrc or ~/.zshrc
 ```

 ### Uninstalling